jhpyle/docassemble/_docs/development.md

 projects.
 After you publish the application on the internet, your expectation is that it will work perfectly and operate indefinitely.
-Over time, it may need to be tweaked because of changing circumstances, so you may hire a developer, who may the same or different from the original developer, to make minor changes to the application.
+Over time, it may need to be tweaked because of changing circumstances, so you may hire someone to make minor changes to the application.
 But otherwise, you consider the application "done" when the developer delivers it to you.
 If quality problems emerge after the developer has moved on to other things, you are annoyed.
 You wish